 On 19 January 2016 Finance Minister Mervyn Storey introduced legislation in the Assembly to allow enhanced rate relief to be provided to struggling community amateur sports clubs.

-This Bill permits the Department to put community sports on the same footing as community halls by granting 100% rate relief to unlicensed club premises and associated sporting facilities.
+This Bill permits the Department to put community sports on the same footing as community halls by granting 100 per cent rate relief to unlicensed club premises and associated sporting facilities.

 The Rates (Amendment) Bill passed its Final Stage in the Assembly on 2 February 2016 and gained Royal Assent on 28 February 2016.

 The Assembly passed the necessary legislation for these changes to apply from 26 October onwards.
-The change enhances relief from 80% to 100% for Community Amateur Sports Clubs without a bar.
+The change enhances relief from 80 per cent to 100 per cent for Community Amateur Sports Clubs without a bar.
 Clubs must apply in order to receive the enhanced relief.